Connect via Phone or Email

 This is the angle width of the night sky in front of your eye.
 Field of view is usually in the 40 degree to 100 degree range.
 A large field of view will show much more of the night sky in a particular magnification.

 This is the diameter of the metal barrel that slides into the Telescope focuser.
-Most telescope eyepieces have a barrel size of 1.25mm in diameter.
+Most telescope eyepieces have a 1.25-inch barrel size, while others have 2-inch and 3-inch barrels.

 An eyepiece will have Field Stop metal ring on the inside that limits the Field of View.
 The metal ring produces an image with a sharp defined edge.